 The current-generation of the Subaru Outback has several original equipment (OE) tires, depending on the trim level chosen.
 The 2.5i Base and Premium models have 17-inch wheels while the other trims have 18-inch wheels;

-We’ve recommended two replacement tires in 17- and 18-inch sizes.
+We’ve recommended top replacement tires in 17- and 18-inch sizes.
 Each choice is based on budget, but if you read further you’ll learn about other metrics that may also impact your decision.
-All of these tires have ratings of four-stars or higher based on consumer surveys:
+All of these tires mentioned above have ratings of four-stars or higher based on consumer surveys.

 When looking at tire replacement, there are two things to consider: the amount of mileage on the tires and how old the tires are.
 Mileage is a rough measurement of tread life whereas age is a measurement of the chemical breakdown that occurs to tires over time.